Send the link below via email or IMCopy

 will be able to describe how muskets affected Maori life

-will be able to explain how missionaries and whalers affected Maori life
+should be able to explain how missionaries and whalers affected Maori life

-will be able to examine the impact of early contact on Maori and their relationship with Europeans
+might be able to examine the impact of early contact on Maori and their relationship with Europeans

 What is it to be 'civilised'?